19hours/sg-statutes/Acts/Casino Control Act.md

 (2) A casino licence is to apply to one casino only.

+[NSW CCA 1992, s.
+6]

 ### Main shareholder of casino operator not to divest stake or participate in other casino for certain period

-42\.—(1) During the period of 10 years commencing from the date on which a second site for a casino is designated by an order made under section 2(2) ––
+42\.—(1) During the period of 10 years commencing from the date on which a second site for a casino is designated by an order made under section 2(2) —

-(a) the main shareholder of a casino operator shall not, without the prior written approval of the Authority, transfer or dispose of any part of his stake in the casino operator to the extent that after the transfer or disposal, the percentage of the total votes attached to his stake in the casino operator ––
+(a) the main shareholder of a casino operator shall not, without the prior written approval of the Authority, transfer or dispose of any part of his stake in the casino operator to the extent that after the transfer or disposal, the percentage of the total votes attached to his stake in the casino operator —

 (i) is less than 20% of the total votes attached to all voting shares in the casino operator; or

 (ii) is equal to or less than the percentage of the total votes attached to the stake of any other stakeholder in the casino operator; and

-(b) no person other than the main shareholder of a casino operator shall, without the prior written approval of the Authority, acquire any stake in the casino operator to the extent that after the acquisition, the percentage of the total votes attached to the stake of that person in the casino operator ––
+(b) no person other than the main shareholder of a casino operator shall, without the prior written approval of the Authority, acquire any stake in the casino operator to the extent that after the acquisition, the percentage of the total votes attached to the stake of that person in the casino operator —

 (i) is equal to or more than 20% of the total votes attached to all voting shares in the casino operator; and

 (ii) is equal to or more than the percentage of the total votes attached to the main shareholder’s stake in the casino operator.

-(2) The main shareholder of a casino operator shall not, at any time there are only 2 casinos in Singapore ––
+(2) The main shareholder of a casino operator shall not, at any time where there are only 2 casinos in Singapore —

 (a) acquire or hold any stake in the other casino operator;